 Basically, allergies turn your nights into a battlefield, leaving you feeling foggy, grumpy, and far from rested during the day.

-Okay, enough complaining – let's talk solutions!
+In other words, if you have allergies, you should absolutely try to resolve them in order to support optimal sleep so let's talk solutions!
 While you might not banish allergies entirely, you can definitely take steps to lessen their impact on your sleep and get rid of the drowsiness from allergies.
 Think of it as building your defense strategy:

 If you've tried everything – religiously cleaning, timing your meds, rinsing your sinuses – and you're still losing the sleep battle season after season, it's probably time for healthcare professional backup.
 Talk to your healthcare provider or see an allergist if: